lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 >
 {: .hands_on}

+The output from running the DE analysis containing files for each of the pairwise comparisons performed and the corresponding MA and volcano plot.

 ## Extract and cluster differentially expressed transcripts

+An initial step in analyzing differential expression is to extract those transcripts that are most differentially expressed (most significant FDR and fold-changes) and to cluster the transcripts according to their patterns of differential expression across the samples.

 > ### {% icon hands_on %} Hands-on: Task description
 >